zheeeng/OSX-devconfig-formula/Node.js/README.md

 # Node.js

-Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+> Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.

-## Install Node.js with NVM
+## Installing Node.js with NVM

 NVM (Node Version Manager) is recommended for quick switching node to other versions.
 A simple bash script `nvm.sh` which is generated into `~/.nvm/` provides a series of shell commands to manage node versions.

 NVM works like `Virtualenv`, all nodes under a sandboxes, set $PATH containing your specified node.
 All installed versions locate at `~/.nvm/versions/node` by default.

-### Install NVM
+### Installing NVM

 1. Get `nvm.sh` and related files: